aws-samples/bedrock-claude-chat/docs/migration/DATABASE_MIGRATION.md

 SECURITY_GROUPS = ["sg-xxxx"]  # BedrockChatStack-EmbeddingTaskSecurityGroupXXXXX
 ```

 - Run the `migrate.py` script to initiate the migration process.
 This script will scan all bots, launch embedding ECS tasks, and create the data to the new Aurora cluster.
+Note that:
-  - Note that the script requires `boto3`.
+  - The script requires `boto3`.
+  - The environment requires IAM permissions to access the dynamodb table and to invoke ECS tasks.

 ## Alternative Migration Options